carlosfrias/bootstrap-cloudshell-apigee-x/tutorial.md

     ```

 ## Set your project name
 1. The project name is picked up from the <walkthrough-editor-select-regex filePath="/home/admin_/cloudshell_open/bootstrap-cloudshell-apigee-x/resources/override.yml" regex="PROJECT_ID">override.yml</walkthrough-editor-select-regex> file.
+(Please note that this is not the Apigee X `overrides.yml` it is named to denote that it overrides default attributes found in `default.yml`.)

 ## Name the Apigee X Terraform module
 1. Please indicate the name of the Apigee X Terraform module you would like to deploy in the <walkthrough-editor-select-regex filePath="/home/admin_/cloudshell_open/bootstrap-cloudshell-apigee-x/resources/override.yml" regex="TERRAFORM_PROJECT_NAME">override.yml</walkthrough-editor-select-regex> file.